Romana Acosta Bañuelos: Early life

 Romana Acosta, daughter of poor Mexican immigrants, was born in the mining town of Miami, Arizona, on March 20, 1925, to Juan Francisco Acosta and Teresa Lugo.
 In 1933, during the Great Depression, the U.S. government deported her family, and thousands of other Mexican Americans, even though many of the deportees, like Acosta, had been born in the United States (and were legally U.S. citizens according to the 14th Amendment and not subject to deportation).
 But the Acostas would not have separated from their eight-year-old daughter.
 They believed the deportation officials' statement that they could return to the U.S. as soon as the country's economy had improved.
 They accepted the government's offer to pay for their moving expenses and left their home peacefully.

 In Mexico, they moved in with relatives who owned a small ranch in Sonora.
 Acosta and her parents rose early to tend the crops planted by her father and other male relatives.
 She also helped her mother in the kitchen, making empanadas that her mother sold to bakeries and restaurants.
 Acosta later recalled that her mother, who also raised chickens to sell their eggs, "was the type of woman who taught us how to live in any place and work with what we have."
-She called her mother as a resourceful businesswoman who presented a strong role model for what a woman could do economically with very little.
+She recalled her mother as a resourceful businesswoman who presented a strong role model for what a woman could do economically with very little.

 At the age of 16, Acosta married Martin Torres; in the Mexican rural culture, this was not considered too young.
 The couple quickly had two sons, Carlos and Martin, by the time Acosta was 18.
 She took her children and moved to the United States.
 Most accounts say that Acosta arrived in Los Angeles, California, with her children, unable to speak English and with seven dollars to her name.
 Some suggest she worked in an El Paso, Texas, laundromat for a time; others say that she followed an aunt to Los Angeles.